ngandrass/moodle-local_archiving/docs/dev/components/archiving-manager.md

     - Requesting of digital signatures using TSP

 !!! abstract "Automation"
-    Automation of archiving tasks

-    - Initiating archive jobs periodically or on specific signals
+    Support for the automatic creation of archive jobs

     - Selection of criteria for automated archiving (e.g., course categories, activity types, activity status, ...)
     - Sending of error notifications if automated archiving jobs failed